-On the occasion of the five hundredth anniversary of the death of Leonardo da Vinci , the Loggiato San Bartolomeo hosts "Le Favole di Leonardo da Vinci", by Beppe Madaudo.
+On the occasion of the 500th anniversary of the death of Leonardo da Vinci , the Loggiato San Bartolomeo hosts "Le Favole di Leonardo da Vinci", by the Palermo artist Beppe Madaudo.

-The Fables are metaphors, riddles, dedicated by Leonardo to the man who, in an anthropocentric vision, imposes himself on nature, irreversibly changing its state and harmony.
-Today, that the revolt of nature is in progress, these fables are above all warnings and, after five hundred years from the death of its author, they prove to be bitterly prophetic: we are like the butterfly that will burn its wings by joking with fire.
+Fables are metaphors, riddles, dedicated by Leonardo to man who, in an anthropocentric vision, imposes himself on nature, irreversibly changing its state and harmony.
+Today, when the revolt of nature is underway, these fables are above all warnings and, after five hundred years from the death of their author, they reveal themselves to be bitterly prophetic: we are like the butterfly that will burn its wings playing with fire.

-The exhibition, which anticipates the release of the book Ink and paper - graphic reflections on Leonardo's fables by Beppe Madaudo - published by Armando Editore - consists of 59 tables with illustrations and texts, with an introduction to Santo Versace, as a reflection on Leonardo's fables.
-In addition, 13 personal re-interpretations of Leonardo da Vinci's paintings, made by the artist for the exhibition, will be on display.
+The exhibition, which anticipates the release of the book The ink and the paper - graphic reflections on Leonardo's fables by Beppe Madaudo - published by Armando Editore - consists of 59 tables including illustrations and texts, with an introduction by Santo Versace, as a reflection on Leonardo's fables.
+In addition, 13 personal reinterpretations of Leonardo da Vinci's paintings, created by the artist for the exhibition, will be on display.

-“I imagined, wrote and illustrated many books in my life, but it is in this that“ I wanted to condense the various formal and stylistic experiences together into a collage, bringing them all together for once, not only ideally, together.
-I gave ink and color to Leonardo's "voice" with images as fast as lightning and which, I hope, can come with the sound of thunder "(Beppe Madaudo).
+“I have imagined, written and illustrated many books in my life, but it is in this that“ I wanted to condense, as in a collage, the various formal and stylistic experiences, bringing them together for once, not only ideally, together.
+I gave ink and color to Leonardo's "voice" with images as fast as lightning and which, I hope, can arrive with the sound of thunder "(Beppe Madaudo).